Agriculture

 Planting Methods

 Once the layout is finalized, you need to plant the trees exactly where the stakes stand.
 It can be done with the help of a planting board, which consists of a central notch and a hole on both sides.
-After that, you need to dig a pit of around 1-metre cube or of the required dimension at the tree maker position.
+After that, you need to dig a pit of around a 1-metre cube or of the required dimension at the tree maker position.

 In some cases, you need to allow the pits to dry up for a few weeks and then fill them with topsoil mixed with well-rotten Farmyard Manure and red earth.
 Then, irrigation is applied so that the contents of the pits settle down properly.
 If depressions happen because of irrigation, you need to add more soil to the pits and fill them to the land level.
 The pits become ready for planting.